 - Tier 3 – Up to 10 at $115

-With the tiered pricing system, you may get up to 27 worker tickets.
-If you need any other tickets you may purchase them at regular price online.
+With the tiered pricing system, you may get up to 25 worker tickets.
+If you need any other tickets you may purchase them at regular price online or over the phone.

 You are expected to clean up your site thoroughly by Tues. the morning after the festival.
 This includes compost, recyclables, paper, cigarette butts, beer tabs and all concession materials.
 We suggest you bring a leaf rake.
 Your cooperation in cleaning up your spot will be evaluated by staff and will be a consideration for future involvement.
 Recycling of cardboard, glass, plastic cooking oil, compost, and metal is mandatory.
 The recycling coordinator will stop by to orient you.
 Describe your menu and a brief sketch of your booth showing serving size and dimensions.
 There is a limited supply of electricity and we encourage you to conserve as much as possible.
 Use of propane appliances instead of elemental heating devices is essential to prevent overloading.
 With your application be sure to describe your electrical needs a special type of hookup.
 Remember that concessions need to use “hard use” electric cords (Type SO or SOO wire) outside the booth and secured propane tanks.
 This is required by Emmet County for our carnival permit.
 Each vendor has their own electrical box with a variety of plug-ins to choose from.
 You are not allowed to plug into any other vendor’s power box without their permission.
 If you need clarification regarding types of plug-ins are available, contact Carl Winters at 231-631-6756.